-My task for you before you continue reading: Choose one of the principles listed below and focus on improving that.
-You will notice significant changes in how people treat you if you can improve in just one of these areas.
+My task for you before you continue reading: Try to choose one of the principles listed below and focus on improving that.
+You will notice significant changes in how people treat you if you can improve in just ONE of these areas.

 1. Admit when you’re wrong and be humble about your mistakes

 I remember a friend in college, Fredrik.
 We were usually studying in a group after class.
 And whenever he was wrong about something, he immediately said: “You’re right.
 I agree.”
 He really meant it, too, you could hear it in his voice.
 I was so humbled and impressed by his ability to accept his mistakes and move on from it.
 All the while, making the other person feel good about themselves.
 Whenever he was talking, everyone listened.
 I think he was probably the most respected person in our group of friends.
 And he was also the most humble and mature of us all, by far.
 I learned a lot from him and I always respected him deeply.
 He was humble, warm and incredibly competent.